 This will format the cells corresponding to the children whose ages are greater than the average age with red fill.

-Again to highlight cells, corresponding to those whose ages are below the average age, follow the same procedure as before with a slightly modified formula, which is:
+To highlight cells, corresponding to those whose ages are below the average age, follow the same procedure with a modified formula given below

 =C5:C14<AVERAGE(Age_Range)

-The children of ages greater than the average age are in red group and those whose ages are less than the average age are in green group.
+Children whose ages are higher than the average age are in the red group and those whose ages are less than the average age are in the green group.

-Then, go to the sheet named “Another_Sheet” and create a new conditional formatting rule like before.
-Use the following formula:
+Go to the sheet named “Another_Sheet” and create a new conditional formatting rule.
+Enter the following formula below:

 =COUNTIF(Name_Range, B5)>0